jayjay0317/Hands-On-ML-Study/Chapter_07/README.md

 So the best value is the one that provides the best balance and leads to the strongest model performance.

 - Full SVD becomes expensive when the data matrix $X$ has many instances $m$ and features $n$, because it decomposes the full $m \times n$ matrix.
 Randomized PCA speeds this up by approximating only the leading $d$ principal components, which is much cheaper when $d \ll n$.

+- Randomized PCA uses random projection to quickly find a smaller subspace that likely contains the most important principal components.
+Instead of computing the full SVD of the entire data matrix, it performs SVD inside this smaller subspace, making it much faster when the target dimension `d` is much smaller than the original number of features.

+- Random Projection reduces dimensionality by multiplying the original data matrix by a randomly generated projection matrix.
+It does not search for the optimal variance-preserving axes like PCA, but it can approximately preserve distances between instances when the target dimension is large enough.